A couple shares a laptop that sits on a kitchen island next to paperwork.

 Better chance of approval

-According to Experian, one advantage to having a cosigner is that it may improve your chances of getting approved for a credit card or loan.
-That's because, typically, a cosigner has a steady income and a good credit score and takes responsibility for paying your credit card debt if you default.
+One advantage to having a cosigner is that it may improve your chances of getting approval for a credit card or loan.
+That's because, typically, a cosigner has a steady income, a good credit score, and takes responsibility for paying your credit card debt if you default.
 The cosigner’s credit score should probably be very good or excellent.

 More favorable credit card terms